Access your Pro+ Content below.

 How DevOps brings order to a cloud-oriented world

-This article is part of the February 2012, Vol. 2 No. 1 issue of DevOps: Bringing order to the chaotic cloud
+This article is part of the Private Cloud issue of February 2012, Vol. 2 No. 1

 Are you ready to build a private cloud?
 Use Citrix’s cloud offerings and follow these six steps to get your cloud up and running.

 Today's evolved IT model magnifies the divide between developers and IT operatives, but DevOps pushes to increase collaboration among these diverging departments.